Skip to main content

 How to Record System Audio + Your Voice

-For a complete recording you must turn on system audio sharing—that’s the sound coming from everyone else in the call.
-If system audio is missing, you will only record your voice.
+For a complete recording, make sure to enable system audio sharing — that’s the sound coming from everyone else on the call.
+If system audio isn’t shared, only your voice will be recorded.

 Tip: If you pick Window instead of Entire Screen/Tab, Chrome usually hides the audio toggle.
 Choose one of the other options when you need sound.